 For now, an iPhone X will recognize only a single face.
 That could change in the future.
 But you can no longer give a spouse, partner, or other person access to your phone through a biometric means, like you could by enrolling one of their fingers with Touch ID.
 You’ll need to share a password with them.

-According to a MacRumors report, an email from Apple VP Craig Federighi to a customer states that Touch ID was intended for a single user only, not for multiple users.
+MacRumors report, an email from Apple VP Craig Federighi to a customer states that Touch ID was intended for a single user only, not for multiple users.

 Will Face ID recognize people of color’s faces as well as it does white people’s faces?